 Treatment and prognosis

-Treatment options include surgical resection (liposuction or conventional surgery), indicated when there is evidence of aerodigestive compression and presence of aesthetic deformities.
+Treatment centres around surgical removal, including liposuction, lipectomy or injection lipolysis.
+Lesion removal is primarily for aesthetic reasons, although occasionally secondary aerodigestive compression mandates intervention.
 Recurrence is frequently observed.
 Abstinence from alcohol is advised if there is a relevant history.
 Spontaneous resolution is not seen 7.

 Its first description was in 1846 by Benjamin Brodie.
 The classical horse collar pattern of cervical lipomas distribution was described by Otto W Madelung in 1888.